-Loan 4 - In May 2018 the Company entered into an agreement with the BDC for a loan of \$1,800 USD to fund a portion of the purchase price of the MOS acquisition.
-The interest, which is currently 11.5% and is payable monthly, is set at 1.60% above the BDC floating USD base rate of 9.9%.
+In May 2018 the Company entered into an agreement with the BDC for a loan of \$1,800 USD to fund a portion of the purchase price of the MOS acquisition.
+The interest, which is currently 10.3% and is payable monthly, is set at 1.60% above the BDC floating USD base rate of 8.7%.
 The loan is repayable over eight years, with seasonal payments of principal required.
-Payments of principal of \$38 USD were required from September to December 2018.
-Payments of principal of \$38 USD are required from July to December for the years 2019 to 2025 and from July to August 2026.
+Payments of principal of \$38 USD are required from for the years 2019 to August 2026.
+In May 2024, the Company prepaid the 2024 seasonal payments of \$225 USD at no additional costs.

-Loan 5 - In October 2019, the Company's wholly-owned subsidiary, CEMATRIX (USA) Inc. entered into an agreement with the BDC for a loan of \$2,800 USD to fund the purchase price of the PIGCO acquisition.
-The interest, which is currently 11.5% and is payable monthly, is set a 1.60% above the BDC floating USD base rate of 9.9%.
+In October 2019, the Company's wholly-owned subsidiary, CEMATRIX (USA) Inc. entered into an agreement with the BDC for a loan of \$2,800 USD to fund the purchase price of the PIGCO acquisition.
+The interest, which is currently 10.3% and is payable monthly, is set a 1.60% above the BDC floating USD base rate of 8.7%.
 The loan is repayable over six years, with seasonal payments of principal required.
 A principal repayment of \$78 USD is required from July to December from years 2020 to 2025.
+In May 2024, the Company prepaid the 2024 seasonal payments of \$466 USD at no additional costs.

-Loans 4 and 5 may be prepaid, on each anniversary date, up to 15% of the then outstanding principal amount but if not used the prepayment privilege for that anniversary date ceases.
+The loans may be prepaid, on each anniversary date, up to 15% of the then outstanding principal amount but if not used the prepayment privilege for that anniversary date ceases.
 In addition to the annual privilege the Company may prepay all or part of the principal outstanding plus any interest owing up to the time of prepayment plus an indemnity equal to three months interest on the prepaid principal at the floating rate then applicable.
-The prepayment option is considered to be an embedded derivative with a fair value, which is nominal in nature as at December 31, 2023.
+The prepayment option is considered to be an embedded derivative with a fair value, which is nominal in nature as at December 31, 2024 and 2023.